EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

     cv_results = model_selection.cross_val_score(model, x, y.values.ravel(), cv=kfold, scoring=scoring)
     print('%s: %f  in %.2f seconds' % (name, cv_results.mean(), time.time() - start_time))
 </pre>
-This part of the code will print the name, accuracy and time to complete the KFold validation for each model.<br>
+This part of the code will print the name, accuracy and time needed to complete the KFold validation for each model.<br>
-The start_time will fetch the exact time then the for loop starts the next loop.
-When it's time to print the result, that time will be subtracted from the current time, and '%.2f' of the code will print it as a float with 2 decimal places.
+The start_time will fetch the exact time when the for loop starts a new loop.
+When it's time to print the result, that time will be subtracted from the current time, and '%.2f' part of the code will print it as a float with 2 decimal places.
 <br><br>
 Here are the results:
 <pre>